qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

        - ``gc_errorx``: the x coordinate of the centroid of the contained feature.
        - ``gc_errory``: the y coordinate of the centroid of the contained feature.
        - ``gc_error``: the layer name and feature ID of a polygon that contains the feature.
+       - ``UNIQUE_ID`` field: the unique ID of the input feature that is contained within another.
    * - **Contained features**
      - ``OUTPUT``
      - [vector: same as input]